CovidLP/PandemicLP/README.md

 The option `build_vignettes = TRUE` will make the installation take longer, but it will make the example vignette available for viewing.

+## V8 dependency upon building from source

+Current version of rstan depends on the V8 JavaScript libraries.
+In order to install rstan, you might require to install it in your Unix-based system.

 ## If installation fails on Mac OS

 Installation on Mac requires 3.6.2, so make sure it is up to date.